wildthinkslaboratory/SmartdownBlogStarter/_posts/2019-12-24-USAMTSInteractive.md

 smartdown: true
 ---

-The USA Mathematical Talent Search [USAMTS](https://www.usamts.org) is a unique mathematical competition for middle school and highschool students.
-Most math competitions are like taking an in class math test.
-There are official testing locations and competitors have to complete problems in fairly short time period on the order of an hour or two.
-USAMTS is like the take home test competition.
-As all teachers know, a take home test means that you can ask questions that require deeper thought, divergent thinking and a higher level of problem solving.
-Each year the competition publishes three problem sets with five questions each and they give competitors around six weeks to complete each problem set.
-Most of the problems require a formal written proof.

-The result of all this is they have years of problem sets from previous competitions and they are fabulous.
-It helps to have some knowledge of number theory or other ... but most problems are appropriate to students with a highschool math background.
-Most highschool students could understand the solutions.
-However, they require a level of mathematical sophistication to discover the solution and write it up cleanly.

-The problems are simultaneously appropriate for highschool level math curriculum and wonderfully challenging.
+The USA Mathematical Talent Search [USAMTS](https://www.usamts.org) is a unique mathematical competition for middle school and high school students.
+Previous competitions contain a treasure trove of challenging, thought provoking and remarkably accessible problems.
+I'm going to write some interactive apps for a few these problems so that it's easier to get to the heart of each problem.
+Here's my first problem.

-### USAMTS Problem Set 1
+### USAMTS 2018-2019 Problem Set 1

 **4/1/30**.
 Right triangle $\triangle ABC$ has $\angle C = 90^{\circ}$.
 A fly is trapped inside $\triangle ABC$.
 It starts at point $D$, the foot of the altitude from $C$ to $\overline{AB}$, and then makes a (finite) sequence of moves.
 In each move, it flies in a direction parallel to either $\overline{AC}$ or $\overline{BC}$; upon reaching a leg of the triangle, it then flies to a point on $\overline{AB}$ in a direction parallel to $\overline{CD}$.
 For example, on its first move, the fly can move to either of the points [Y1](:=Y1=true) or [Y2](:=Y2=true), as shown.